 School psychology is not only a fulfilling career path — it’s also a growing and in-demand profession.

 The U.S. Bureau of Labor Statistics predicts employment of school psychologists will continue to grow because of an increased awareness of the connection between mental health and learning.
-These workers also will be needed to help students whose educational, behavioral, or developmental issues impact their ability to learn.
+These workers also will be needed to help students whose educational, behavioral or developmental issues affect their ability to learn.

 At UWM, you’ll develop the skills and knowledge you need to succeed in this growing field.
-The Department of Educational Psychology offers a PhD degree program with a concentration in School Psychology.
+The Department of Educational Psychology offers an EdS degree program with a concentration in School Psychology.
 Our students gain a broad theoretical background, as well as evidence-based clinical skills through didactic, field placement, practica and internship experiences.

 Why Choose Our Program?

-- The School Psychology Educational Specialist Program is fully accredited by the National Association of School Psychologists until 2027.
+- The School Psychology EdS (Educational Specialist) Program is fully accredited by the National Association of School Psychologists until 2027.
 Annual Report and Outcome Data can be found on the National Association of School Psychologists website.

 - You’ll work alongside internationally known faculty who are leaders in their field and have the opportunity to play in active role in faculty research.